211115-UTA-NET/trainer-code/wk5.5/Project-1.md

 * separate different concerns into different classes
 * use repository pattern for data access
 * recommended to keep the Web API project for only HTTP input/output concerns
+* recommended to use separate classes to help validate/format the HTTP message bodies (DTOs for model binding and action results)
 * recommended to separate business logic into a separate project from the Web API project and any HTTP or ADO.NET concerns
 * recommended to separate the data access into a separate project too